EMC Insurance Companies

 Preventing water damage in schools with leak detectors

-EMC Insurance Companies is trialing LAIIER's Severn technology to detect water leaks early within schools and prevent water from causing damage.
+EMC Insurance Companies trials LAIIER's Severn technology to detect water leaks early in schools, preventing water damage.

 EMC Insurance Companies is among one of the top 60 property and casualty insurance organizations in the United States.
 With more than 2,200 team members countrywide, the company provides property and casualty insurance services in over 40 US states and writes reinsurance contracts worldwide.